yjunechoe/junebug/README.md

     ## 5                 0
     ## 6                 0

-Model output is the same:
+Note that the model output is the same:

     lm(Sepal.Length ~ Species, data = iris) # implicit coding